 Directors/producers are responsible for acquiring and disposing of any props they use, and are encouraged to use the furniture and prop items already available within the cornerHOUSE.

 Reimbursement of any costs incurred by a oneACT play is only available in certain circumstances and only by prior agreement with the oneACTS panel.

-Anyone taking part in the oneACTS does so on the understanding that the plays may be filmed for our archive purposes and as a memento for those taking part.
-However the videos/DVDs must not be copied or distributed through any other medium such as Facebook, YouTube etc.
+Anyone taking part in the oneACTS does so on the understanding that the plays may be photographed and filmed for our publicity and archive purposes and as a memento for those taking part.
+However the photographs/videos/DVDs must not be copied or distributed through any other medium such as Facebook, YouTube etc.

 If you have any further questions about the oneACTS 2014, please email firstname.lastname@example.org